Factual/timely/README.md

 ## Installation

-The library is hosted at Clojars.
+The library is hosted at <a href="https://clojars.org/factual/timely">Clojars</a>.
 Just add this to your dependencies:

 ```
 [factual/timely "0.0.2"]